 Really, who wouldn’t want to spend some time in the land of gushing waterfalls, otherworldly landscapes, Northern Lights and iceberg lagoons?

-No offense to Reykjavik, but you’re probably not stopping over in Iceland to stroll around another European city – cute as it may be.
-We say skip the city and instead rent a car, preferably a 4×4 from our friends at Go Iceland Car Rental, and spend your 5-day Icelandair Stopover discovering the incredible nature that makes Iceland one of the most unique and visually stunning countries on the planet.
+No offense to Reykjavik, but you’re probably not stopping over in Iceland to stroll around another European city – cute as Reykjavik may be.
+We say skip the city and instead rent a car, preferably a 4×4 from our friends at Go Iceland Car Rental, and hit the road on our Iceland 5-day road trip itinerary.
+Spend your Icelandair layover discovering the incredible nature that makes Iceland one of the most unique and visually stunning countries on the planet.

 If you’re stopping over on your way to Europe from the US, you’re going to arrive in the late evening or even late at night.
 We recommend just heading to your accommodation, relaxing to get adjusted to the new time zone, and if it’s September through March, keeping an eye out for the Northern Lights.

-Our adventure Icelandair Stopover itinerary focuses on adventure tours and activities in the Southern Region, so why not rent a cottage in Iceland to base yourself out of?
+Our adventurous 5 days in Iceland itinerary focuses on adventure tours and activities in the Southern Region, so why not rent a cottage in Iceland to base yourself out of?
 Rising hotel costs are one of the biggest expenses travelers to Iceland face, and a cottage is not only less expensive, but it allows you to enjoy being out in the Icelandic nature away from light pollution of the cities like Reykjavik.
 In other words, a cottage is the perfect spot to be able to look for Northern Lights right outside your door.

 Around Selfoss is a really great location in the Southern Region.
 Selfoss is Iceland’s largest city in the South, so you’ll still find plenty of restaurants and services nearby.
 You’re also a reasonable drive to many of Iceland’s most famous attractions like the Golden Circle, Seljalandsfoss, Reynisfjara Beach and Vik.